plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 When you're designing a figure for publication, be sure to consider how easily your colors can be distinguished from each other by colorblind.
 If you use a Mac, the app [Sim Daltonism](https://apps.apple.com/us/app/sim-daltonism/id693112260?mt=12) is very handy for choosing accessible colors.

-Now let's amend the `ggtree` command and tell it to use the colors we defined:
+:large_blue_diamond: Amend the `ggtree` command to use the colors we defined:

     cladecolors <- scale_colour_manual(values = palette)
     circletree <- ggtree(tree, layout="circular", aes(color=group, linetype="solid"))